cerst/structible/doc/src/main/paradox/usage/avro4s/index.md

 * _BicoderWithSchemaFor_ (see below)

 These allow you to (de-) serialize value classes as if they were plain values.

+Make sure to familiarize yourself with @ref:[creating _structible_ instances](../index.md) before looking at the examples below.

 ## Dependency